 Bella Gelato & Pastries features hand-crafted Italian ice cream, house-made desserts and pastries, artisan breads, and locally-roasted coffee and espresso drinks.
 They support local farmers and source the milk for their gelato from a local, all-natural family farm.

-Restaurant Week Special: Bella Gelato will pair up with the Friendly City Food Co-op to offer a shortbread cookie with a scoop of gelato throughout the week at Bella Gelato.
+Restaurant Week Special: Bella Gelato will pair up with the Friendly City Food Co-op to offer a rosemary shortbread cookie with a scoop of brown butter gelato throughout the week at Bella Gelato for $3.25.
 The treat will be topped with locally produced Falling Creek Hickory Syrup from the co-op.

 80 W. Water Street | 540.433.1366